COBAzBzHOCKAX/GuildHub/README.md

  - Set appropriate values for `CELERY_BROKER_URL`, `CELERY_RESULT_BACKEND`, `CELERY_ACCEPT_CONTENT`, `CELERY_TASK_SERIALIZER`, `CELERY_RESULT_SERIALIZER`
  - For deployment, ensure `DEBUG = False`, specify `ALLOWED_HOSTS`, and set `SITE_URL`.

+6. ##### Add a database
+Download the database from the link: https://disk .yandex.ru/d/ta3mYttL-8iXQA .
+It contains static pages and examples of posts. \
+Add the database file to the GuildHub folder (the folder where the file is located manage.py ).

 ### Running the Project
 To run the project, run the following commands:
 #### Navigate to the Django project root: